 Thankfully, there’s a solution to all these problems – a photography-focused backpack that’s designed specifically for hiking!
-These packs take most of the features that we know and love from camera bags and give them a rugged overhaul to take on the outdoor elements head-on.
+These packs take most of the features we know and love from camera bags and give them a rugged overhaul to take on the outdoor elements head-on.
 So, let’s take a look at the anatomy of the best camera backpacks for hiking, then move on to our list of the top options on the market today.

-The Best Camera Backpacks for Hiking
+Best Camera Backpacks for Hiking

 Mountainsmith Tanuck 40L Hiking Camera Backpack